What is Giving Compass?

 Giving Compass' Take:

-• This research from Pivotal Ventures and McKinsey & Company highlights the previous successes and failures of tech companies attempting to diversify their workforce, and how philanthropy and CSR can work to effectively improve tech workforce diversity going forward.
+• Research from Pivotal Ventures and McKinsey & Company highlights the previous successes and failures of tech companies attempting to diversify their workforce, and how philanthropy and CSR can work to effectively improve tech workforce diversity going forward.

 • How can companies begin to assess their own workforce diversity?
-What partnerships can you begin and contribute to?
+How can you support these efforts?

 It is hardly news that women—and particularly women of color—are chronically underrepresented in the US tech sector.
 Perhaps more alarming is that the trend is headed in the wrong direction.
 The percentage of computing roles women hold has largely declined in the United States over the past 25 years.
 Unless we take action, the trajectory is unlikely to change.